Complete UK Stair Nosing Guide

 Common Mistakes to Avoid

-- Choosing a nosing with no contrast strip
+- No contrast strip

-- Using an indoor nosing outdoors
+- Using indoor nosings outdoors

-- Mismatched nosings across the flight of stairs
+- Mismatched nosings across a flight

 - Trusted by contractors, architects, and facilities teams UK-wide

-- In-stock, spec-compliant profiles
+- In-stock, compliant profiles

 - Fast delivery and expert support